-Cataracts are among the most frequent disorders in small dogs such as Pomeranians.
-With this condition, the lens of the eye becomes cloudy gradually and the vision gets hazy.
+Pomeranian cataract health issues are one of the most common health problems Poms are prone to.
+Small dogs frequently develop eye diseases such as cataracts and dry eyes.
+With a cataract condition, the lens of the eye becomes cloudy gradually and the vision gets hazy.

 The development of Cataracts: